The connection between oral health and overall health

 Research shows that regular preventive care can help stem the progression of oral and gum diseases, helping to lessen the risks associated with heart disease, diabetes, and pregnancy.3 Good dental care can also help improve self-esteem because healthy teeth and gums are important to their feelings about themselves.

 The mouth can also tell you a lot about what's happening in the body.
 According to the National Institutes of Health, more than 90% of all common diseases have oral symptoms.4 Just one example: mucosal lesions or sores are common in people who have HIV/AIDS.
-Consistent preventive care may help with the early detection and treatment of HIV/AIDS and many other conditions.
+Consistent preventive care may help with the early detection and treatment of HIV/AIDS, among many other conditions.

 How dental insurance helps promote oral and general health

-Perceived expense is the #1 reason for skipping dental visits6
+Perceived expense is the #1 reason for skipping dental visits.7

-Nearly 6 in 10 working Americans (58%) with dental benefits at work visit the dentist two or more times a year, compared to a quarter (25%) of those without any coverage7
+Nearly 6 in 10 working Americans (58%) with dental benefits at work visit the dentist two or more times a year, compared with a quarter (25%) of those without any coverage.8

 Research conducted by the NADP reinforces these findings: Americans with dental benefits are more likely to go to the dentist, take their children, receive restorative care, and experience greater overall well-being.

 Unlike regular health care plans, dental plans tend to focus on regular preventive care.
-In fact, some dental plans only cover preventive checkups and basic procedures like filling an oral cavity.
-That still provides value because there's no reason to let costs get in the way of a checkup – paying for insurance even encourages many people to go to a dentist just to "get their money's worth."
+In fact, some dental plans only cover preventive checkups and basic procedures, such as filling a cavity.
+That still provides value because there's no reason to let costs get in the way of a checkup — paying for insurance even encourages many people to go to a dentist just to "get their money's worth."
 Of course, plans are also available to cover more involved procedures and provide even greater value.
 Consider:

 The cost of a single dental crown

 What exactly is a dental crown?
-A cover or cap that your dentist puts over a tooth to restore its shape and function.
-It's usually needed after a root canal, or if it has been broken or weakened – but can also be used for cosmetic issues.
+It’s a cover or cap that your dentist puts over a tooth to restore its shape and function.
+Crowns are usually needed after a root canal or if a tooth has been broken or weakened, but can also be used for cosmetic issues.
 No matter the reason, it's a procedure that requires a lot of precise work over at least two visits to the dentist.

 The dentist prepares the tooth by making an impression to use as a mold for the new crown.
 Each crown is custom-made for a specific tooth in a particular person's mouth.